-The Directors of your Bank wish to present this 91st Annual Report on thebusiness and operations of your Bank together with the Audited Accounts forthe year ended 31st March 2017 (FY 2016-17).
+The Directors of your Bank wish to present this 91st Annual Report on thebusiness and operations of your Bank together with the Audited Accounts for the year ended31st March 2018 (FY 2017-18).

 1. FINANCIAL PERFORMANCE:

 The highlights of the financial performance of your Bank for the year ended 31stMarch 2018 are as under:

 | ||For the year ended |

 | ||31st March 2018 ||31st March 2017 |

 |Advances (net) ||25768.20 ||23728.91 |